Resume Tips

 2. Irrelevant Responsibilities

-Early-career tasks that don't relate to your current career path.
+Early-career tasks that do not relate to your current career path.

 3. Minor Achievements

-Save space by removing small accomplishments that don't demonstrate significant impact.
+Save space by removing small accomplishments that do not demonstrate significant impact.

 4. Education Details (for Senior Roles)